Half Alive (band): 2024–2025: Persona

+2026–present: Departure of Kramer and Billions

+On June 12, 2026, long-time drummer Brett Kramer and Half Alive both announced via Instagram that the former would no longer be a member of the band, and that Taylor and Johnson would continue to release music as a duo.

+On August 6, the band announced a new extended play titled Billions and released a single, "The Wolf", one of the EP's five songs.
+The EP was announced to be released by ARRO Records, owned by Tyler Joseph of the indie rock duo Twenty One Pilots.
+Billions was released on August 28, and the band subsequently announced a North American tour starting in October.

 Artistry

-Half Alive's musical style has been described as indie pop, pop, alternative rock, dance-pop, electronic rock and electropop, and further incorporates elements of R&B, funk and soul.
-The band have explained that they enjoy experimenting with numerous genres as well as sounds from 1960's, 70's and contemporary music.
+Half Alive's musical style has been described as indie pop, pop, alternative rock, dance-pop, electronic rock, and electropop, and further incorporates elements of R&B, funk and soul.
+The band have explained that they enjoy experimenting with numerous genres as well as sounds from 1960s, 1970s, and contemporary music.

 Half Alive have cited film and psychology, specifically Jungian and Freudian concepts from which the band's name derives, as some of their influences, in addition to the work of Sufjan Stevens, Vulfpeck, Christine and the Queens, Kimbra, Emily King, Chance the Rapper, Tyler, the Creator and Twenty One Pilots, and incorporate themes of anxiety and religion in their songs.
 Taylor, in an interview with NBHAP, illustrated that while songwriting he aims to hit the "sweet spot" between "abstract" and "relatable" lyrics in order to allow listeners to interpret them in their own way.